Menu

 What is possible

-Established human rights are contained in both domestic and international instruments; protecting rights such as the right to life, culture, healthy standard of living and food (in the Universal Declaration of Human Rights, Article 3, Article 22 and Article 25 respectively).
+Established human rights are contained in both domestic and international instruments; protecting rights such as the right to life, culture, healthy standard of living and food (in the Universal Declaration of Human Rights, Article 3, Article 22 and Article 25, respectively).
 These fundamental rights are given special status by international treaties, such as the International Covenant on Civil and Political Rights 1966.
-This establishes them as normally more important than the enjoyment of other rights.
+This establishes such rights as normally more important than the enjoyment of other rights.
 Established rights gain an immunity which means that they can only be overridden by other rights under prescribed conditions in exceptional circumstances.

 Established rights impose a positive obligation on a nation-state to ensure conditions so that these rights can be realised.
 The enforcement mechanism is based on the principles of self-monitoring and regulation.
-The United Nations Charter cannot directly enforce the rights it espouses so it relies solely on declaring the importance of protecting these rights to garner international support.
+The United Nations Charter cannot directly enforce the rights it espouses, so it relies solely on declaring the importance of protecting these rights to garner international support.
 The Human Rights Council can then undertake periodic reviews of member states’ human rights obligations and comment critically on them.
 While these methods are not extremely proactive, they can inform domestic law and practice.

 Regional Human Rights Documents exist to regulate recognition and enforcement, such as the African Charter on Human and People’s Rights 1981.
 The African Commission accepts individual reports if the claimant has exhausted domestic remedies and brought the complaint a reasonable time thereafter.
 The Commission may take complaints to the Courts – see figure below for an overview.